outworkers/phantom/README.md

 Phantom comes packed with CQL rows asynchronous lazy iterators to help you deal with billions of records. phantom iterators are based on Play iterators with very lightweight integration.

-The functionality is identical with respect to asyncrhonous, lazy behaviour and available methods.
+The functionality is identical with respect to asynchronous, lazy behaviour and available methods.
 For more on this, see this [Play tutorial]( http://mandubian.com/2012/08/27/understanding-play2-iteratees-for-normal-humans/)